Shaw airmen take home fourth place in Medic Rodeo competition

+The team consisted of four Shaw Airmen: U.S. Air Force 2nd Lt.
+Eric Austin, 20th Medical Group practice manager, Staff Sgt.
+Rhannieboy Espiritu, 609th Attack Squadron independent duty medical technician (IDMT), Senior Airman David Kiecksee, 20th Medical Group emergency medical technician, and Airman 1st Class Anthony Zamora, 20th Medical Group Public Health technician.

+“It’s designed to showcase a whole team's ability to provide emergency lifesaving care in an austere environment or humanitarian disaster to show that a team of clinical folks and non-clinical folks can practice within their scope,” said Austin.

-U.S. Air Force Senior Airman David Kiecksee, 20th Medical Group emergency medical technician and Shaw Medic Rodeo team member, poses for a portrait at Shaw AFB, S.C., Oct.
-11, 2023.
-The team were tested in ten humanitarian-based disaster response scenarios, plus an austere environment exercise where the team acted as a medical evacuation contingent escorted by Air Force Deployed Aircraft Ground Response Element teams.
-(U.S. Air Force photo by Senior Airman Meghan Hutton)
+The team were tested in ten humanitarian-based disaster response scenarios, plus an austere environment exercise where the team acted as a medical evacuation contingent escorted by Air Force Deployed Aircraft Ground Response Element (DAGRE) teams.
+The players patrolled a mock village with simulated explosions and attacks, testing the team’s abilities to provide Tactical Combat Casualty Care (TCCC) under fire, before evacuating the casualties and administering prolonged casualty care.

+The competition allowed non-clinical Air Force professionals to apply their TCCC training to simulated, war-time situations and learn from their clinical team members and the cadre evaluating them.

+“I am TCCC Tier Two certified myself, so I can provide treatment up to a certain level,” said Austin.
+“Then we've got our IDMTs and paramedics on the team that can practice prolonged casualty care.
+To incorporate all of that within a team environment and also compete against other bases in a multitude of scenarios makes it a good opportunity to showcase all of our skills.”

 |Date Taken: